 Sometimes I just wanted my game to be over with.

-On New Year’s day, like so many other women, I dragged myself into a gym with another resolution I assumed would fail, because that’s what we do.
-I flipped through random podcasts, on the treadmill, and picked one that said something about feeling better.
+On New Year’s day, like so many other women, I dragged myself to a gym with a resolution I assumed would fail.
+I flipped through podcasts on the treadmill and picked one that said something about feeling better.
 I just wanted background noise.

-The truth is no one teaches us how to press start.
+No one teaches us how to start.
 So many of us, including me, make it up as we go along and get it backwards.
 Then we toss in the bombardment of a thousand mixed messages that all women are handed at birth.
-We end up disoriented, with no good answer, stuck on “pause” mode.
-Our brains are a mess because we don’t understand them.
-We mistakenly think it’s normal.
+We end up disoriented and stuck on “pause” mode.
+Our brains and thoughts are a mess.
+We don’t understand them.
+We mistakenly believe it’s normal.
 We think it’s the way life is supposed to be, we just aren’t good enough to figure it out like everyone else has.